IAL 5: Physics, Gravity, Orbits, Thermodynamics, Tides

 Historically, space was assumed to the space of 3-dimensional Euclidean geometry that we learn in high school.

-Space with Euclidean geometry is customarily described as FLAT SPACE.
+Space with Euclidean geometry is Euclidean space which is synonymized as flat space.

-See the figure of 2-dimensional Euclidean geometry below.
+An illustrutation of 2-dimensional Euclidean geometry is shown in the figure below.

 But different space geometries are possible.